Sport Goofy in Soccermania

 Sport Goofy in Soccermania is an animated television special produced by Walt Disney Feature Animation for The Walt Disney Company.
 It originally aired May 27, 1987, on NBC.
-During its television debut it was preceded by a mockumentary showing past Goofy cartoons of him always getting everything wrong, and leading into the cartoon special where the audience is finally shown a competent, athletic Goofy who is the hero.
+During its television debut it was preceded by a mockumentary showing past Goofy cartoons of him getting everything wrong, and leading into the cartoon special where the audience is finally shown a competent, athletic Goofy.

-The special also marks the animated debut of some characters from the Donald Duck universe originating from the comics, including the Beagle Boys, Gyro Gearloose, and Little Helper.
-Although in the case of the last two having only a brief cameo appearance.
+The special also marks the animated debut of some characters from the Donald Duck universe originating from the comics, including the Beagle Boys, Gyro Gearloose and Little Helper, although in the case of the last two having only a brief cameo appearance.

 Plot

 Huey, Dewey, and Louie request Scrooge McDuck donate $1.49 to buy a championship trophy for their new soccer team, which Scrooge gasps is very expensive.
 Scrooge gives an old trophy of his he thinks is worthless, but the boys pass the curator of the Duckburg Museum, who appraises it as an artifact worth a million dollars.
 To win back the trophy, Scrooge is now made to sponsor his nephews.
 They buy a soccer ball from a sporting goods store owned by a surprisingly athletic and agile Goofy, who ends becoming the team's coach when the nephews' teammates are shown as ragtag misfits, but the "McDuck Greenbacks" come together under "Sport Goofy"'s patient coaching and sharpen their soccer skills.

-Since the trophy's value makes front page news, the Beagle Boys are aware it, and seek to enter the soccer tournament as well, but since they are out of shape and do not know anything about soccer, they resort to cheating.
+Since the trophy's value makes front page news, the Beagle Boys are aware of it, and seek to enter the soccer tournament as well, but since they are out of shape and do not know anything about soccer, they resort to cheating.
 A series of sports news montages are shown how the soccer tournament has been progressing.
 When the Beagles see the Greenbacks won the semifinals, they think Goofy is a problem and kidnap him.
 The team is disheartened by the loss of their team captain, but resolve to go on without him.
 Despite the excellent playing by the team members, the Beagle Boys engage in their cheating and a nearsighted referee keeps declaring the Beagles' goals legit, ending the first half with a score of 10–0.
+Back at the hideout, Goofy is firmly tied to a chair although he attempts to cleverly escape.
+As one of the Beagle Boys' is watching TV, Goofy removes a sock and uses his bare foot to grab a knife.
+The knife almost slips but Goofy uses his toes to catch it - before alerting the goon.
 Goofy quietly escapes the Beagles' hideout and gets to the field for the second half, which encourages the Greenbacks into incredible playing that not even the Beagles' cheating can counter, causing a comeback of 10–10.